Mecha-nudges for Machines: Introduction

 Although nudges are most often discussed informally in behavioral economics, a popular formalization comes from \textit{Bayesian persuasion} \citep{kamenicaBayesianPersuasion2011a}, which explores how a sender can influence the actions of a receiver by controlling the information environment (\S\ref{sec:background}).
 We combine this with the notion of \textit{$\mathcal{V}$-usable information}, a generalization of Shannon information that is observer-relative \citep{xutheory,ethayarajh2022understanding}.
 Under our formalization, the goal of mecha-nudging is to maximize the amount of machine-usable information that the environment contains about the desired machine behavior, while not decreasing the amount of human-usable information (\S\ref{sec:formalizing}).
 This allows all mecha-nudges to be measured on a common scale (bits of usable information), permitting comparisons across different interventions, settings, and models.

-Although anecdotes and isolated cases of mecha-nudging have been documented, we provide the first large-scale systematic evidence by analyzing product listings from Etsy, a global marketplace for independent sellers (\S\ref{sec:experiments}).
-Etsy is an ideal setting: it has integrated AI-driven features for both buyers and sellers, and over 20\% of referral traffic comes from ChatGPT alone \citep{modernretail2025chatgpt}.
-We find that listings created after the release of ChatGPT have significantly more machine-usable information about LLMs' product selection (Figure \ref{fig:time_variation}), with the machine-usable information jumping from $\sim 0$ to $0.143$ bits in the post-period (out of a possible maximum of 1).
+Although anecdotes of mecha-nudging have been reported (and some nudges for humans may double as mecha-nudges for machines \citep{cherep2025hypersensitive}), we provide the first large-scale observational evidence by analyzing product listings from Etsy, a global marketplace for independent sellers (\S\ref{sec:experiments}).
+Etsy is an ideal setting: it has integrated AI-driven features for both buyers and sellers, and a large fraction of referral traffic comes from ChatGPT alone \citep{modernretail2025chatgpt}.
+We find that listings created after the release of ChatGPT have significantly more machine-usable information about agentic curation decisions (Figure \ref{fig:time_variation}), with the machine-usable information jumping $0.143$ bits in the post-period (over $40\%$ of the maximum possible increase).
 This increase is robust to prompt formulations, token choices, and model families.
-It persists after controlling for LLM-assisted copywriting as well, consistent with listings being optimized---whether deliberately or through imitation of successful sellers---to increase machine-usable information.
-The effect is absent in product categories where human buyers are ostensibly sensitive to AI use (e.g., art and collectibles) and stronger for consumer staples.
+It persists after controlling for product- and seller-level attributes, and is absent in product categories where human buyers are ostensibly sensitive to AI use (e.g., art and collectibles).
+This is consistent with listings being optimized---whether deliberately or through imitation of successful sellers---to increase machine-usable information.

-The rise of mecha-nudges has broad implications for market design, regulation, and the future of human-AI interaction.
-This paper takes a first step by providing a formalization, a measurement strategy, and the first large-scale evidence that they are already reshaping online marketplaces.
+For AI systems, mecha-nudges create a deployment feedback loop: once agents mediate decisions, the environments those agents read become optimized for them.
+This means model behavior in the wild is not determined only by model developers, but also by strategic and semi-strategic adaptation of the surrounding world.
+Static evaluations miss this loop.
+Our framework makes such adaptation measurable, and our paper provides the first large-scale evidence that it is already happening.